openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/3_types.rst

     animal.sleep () // Any animal can sleep

-The following example is for primitive types:
+The following example represents primitive types:

 .. code-block:: typescript
    :linenos: